structurizr/onpremises/docs/docs/02-getting-started.md

 To use the Java EE version, you'll need:

 - Java 11+ (required)
-- A web/application server (required, e.g. [Apache Tomcat 9.x](https://tomcat.apache.org/download-90.cgi))
+- A Java EE compatible web/application server (required, e.g. [Apache Tomcat 9.x](https://tomcat.apache.org/download-90.cgi) ... please note that Tomcat 10.x and other Jakarta EE servers are not supported)
 - [Graphviz](https://graphviz.org/download/) (optional if you want to use automatic layout)

 Here are some basic instructions that assume you are using a freshly downloaded version of Apache Tomcat.